After a car accident, you’re often in shock. When that fades, you can feel any number of different emotions – all of which are totally normal.

 Getting back in the car:

-Feelings of sadness or depression after a car accident are very common, and often go hand-in-hand with the symptoms of anxiety.
+Feelings of sadness or depression after a road accident are very common, and often go hand-in-hand with the symptoms of anxiety.
 As with anxiety, the best way to treat depression is to talk about it, take care of yourself, and get help when you need it.

 Social withdrawal and isolation